Brazil privatizes Rio de Janeiro's water, sewage utility - WTMJ

 It was Brazil’s biggest-ever privatization in the sewage sector, and the first to take place after a new regulatory framework for it took effect.

 Sanitation company Aegea won the concession for two of the four blocks, presenting bids worth a combined 15.4 billion reais ($2.8 billion).
-Igua took the second block with a bid of 7.3 billion reais.
+The company Igua took a third block with a bid of 7.3 billion reais.

 A state official told reporters afterward that the fourth area will be offered again in a new auction.